Administrative divisions of Haryana: Aravalli in South Haryana: Ahirwal, Braj and Mewat

-Bagar in west
+Bagar Region or Westen Haryana

-Bagar tract or Bagad (बागड़), from "Bar" meaning the dry country, refers to the sandy tract of north-western India and eastern parts of current Pakistan bordering India.
-In Haryana, it covers southern parts of Sirsa district (earlier known as Bhattiana), and western villages of Fatehabad, Hisar, Bhiwani and Charkhi Dadri districts. in Rajasthan on the west of border of Haryana, it covers parts of tehsils of Ganganagar; Bhadra, Nohar in Hanumangarh district; Taranagar tehsil in Churu district.
-Bhattiana, a historical region ruled by the Bhati Rajputs in the past, is a part of bagar tract covering Sirsa and Fatehabad district.
-Chak, type of villages, were established in the northern part of this tract along the canal network during British raj.
+Bagar region or Bagad (बागड़), from "Bar" meaning the dry country, refers to the area where Bagri language is spoken by majority of population characterised by sandy tract of north-western India and eastern Pakistan bordering Rajasthan, India which are now transformated into fertile tracts, irrigated by Bhakhra canal, Indira Gandhi Canal, Gang canal in India.
+In Haryana, it covers Sirsa district and western villages of Fatehabad, Hisar district, Bhiwani district and Charkhi Dadri district. in Rajasthan it covers Anupgarh district, Sri Ganganagar district; Hanumangarh district; Taranagar tehsil in Churu district.
+Chak, type of villages, were established in the northern part of this tract along the canal network during British Raj.
 Smaller settlements in the farms are called dhani.

 Sarasvati-Ghaggar-Chautang basin in north

-This area lies in the Ghaggar-Chautang doab in northwestern Haryana bounded by Narvana, Hansi, Hisar, and Ellanabad.
+This area lies in the Ghaggar-Chautang doab in northwestern Haryana bounded by Narvana, Hansi, Hisar and Ellenabad.
+It is considered as one of the most productive farmland areas in Haryana with a high yield of wheat, rice, mustard, kinnow, green leafy vegetables and cotton especially.

 Sarasvati-Ghaggar basin

-Bangar is the area which remains unflooded and Nali (also called Khadir) is area which gets flooded during the rainy season.
+Bangar remains unflooded, while Nali (also called Khadir) becomes flooded during the rainy season.

 Sarasvati-Ghaggar bangar

-These are areas along either side of Ghaggar, which does not get flooded.
-It lie in the district of Jind (Narwana), Fatehabad, north Hisar, Sirsa.
-This basin has numerous Sarasvati-Indus Valley civilization sites.
+These are areas along either side of Ghaggar that do not get flooded.
+They lie in the district of Jind (Narwana), Fatehabad, north Hisar and Sirsa.
+This basin has numerous Sarasvati-Indus Valley civilisation sites.

 Nali khadir or Ghaggar khadir

 Nali area, or simply Nali (नाळी), is the fertile floodland Khadir area in Fatehabad and Sirsa districts between the Ghaggar river and the southern limits of the Saraswati palaeochannel depression that gets flooded during the rains.
+It includes areas such as Sardulgarh on Punjab-Haryana Border, Rori, Mirpur, Panniwala Motta, Rania, Jiwan Nagar and Ellenabad in Sirsa District and Tibi of adjacent Tibi tehsil in Hanumangarh District of Rajasthan.
 Parts of this also lie in Narwana (north Jind region).
-Kunal is an important Sarasvati-Indus Valley civilization site on the paleo bank of Sarasvati (Ghaggar) river.
+Kunal is an important Sarasvati-Indus Valley civilisation site on the paleo bank of Sarasvati (Ghaggar) river.